maxnd/mxMarkEdit/README.md

 The markers cannot be escaped as far as the formatting of mxMarkEdit is concerned.

 At the left of the text, it’s available a list of the titles (starting with #) and todo items (starting with – [ ]  or – [X] ).
 By clicking on an item in this list, the cursor moves to the corresponding title or todo item.
-Moving the cursor in the text, the corresponding title or todo item is underlined.
+Moving the cursor in the text, the corresponding title or todo item is highlighted.

 When a paragraph starts with a list heading (*, +, - or a number followed by a dot and a space), the “Return” key creates a new paragraph with the same heading.